kagiko/vaultwarden-wiki/Third-party-packages.md

 ## Nix (OS)

-Bitwarden_rs is packacked on Nix with 4 packages (one for mysql, sqlite and postgresql and one for the vault).
-For NixOS there's a Module as well (services.bitwarden_rs) and bitwarden_rs can be configured in that way as well.
+Bitwarden_rs is packacked in Nix with 4 packages (one for mysql, sqlite and postgresql and one for the vault).
+For NixOS there's a Module as well (services.bitwarden_rs) so bitwarden_rs can be configured in NixOS declarative way as well.

 ## Cloudron